elastic/examples/Security Analytics/auditd_analysis/example_2/README.md

 * `end_time` - Time at which to stop the sliding window.
 Defaults to `2017-06-06T11:12:35Z` or the oldest time in the dataset provided.  **Required**
 * `es_host` - Elasticsearch host and port.
 Defaults to `localhost:9200`
 * `interval` - Size of the window in seconds.
 Defaults to 300 or 5m as indicated in the blog.

+The watch uses a log action to record the alert.
+The dataset contains only a single critical anamoly.
+During execution the user should therefore see a message similar to the following in the Elasticsearch logs:

+ `Alert for job [unusual_process] at [2017-06-12T07:30:00.000Z] score [78]`